 You may be looking at building a pickleball court at your home, a recreation center, a school, a country club, or a senior living community.
-If so, you need to know what is involved in the basics of constructing a court.
+If so, you need to know what is involved in building a standard pickleball court.
 At North State Resurfacing, we are experienced in creating outdoor courts and can help you with all the decisions you need to make.

-The following is a guide to help you understand how much space you need, the equipment you’ll need, and other important information.
+We have put together this guide to help you understand more about the official pickleball court dimensions as well as how much space you need, the equipment you’ll need, and other important information to build your own pickleball court.

-Pickleball courts should be 20’ x 44’ for both singles and doubles play.
-This is the same overall court size as badminton.
+Pickleball courts should be 20′ x 44′ for both singles and doubles play.
+This is the same overall court size as badminton courts.
 The net is lowered from the standard badminton height to 36” on the ends and 34” in the middle.
+The main difference between a tennis court or badminton court and a pickleball court is that a pickleball court has a non-volley zone which is a 7 ft area that runs parallel to the net on both sides.

 When laying out the court, allow adequate space outside the end and sidelines for player movement.
-For this reason, it is recommended that the full court, including out-of-bounds areas, measure at least 24’ x 54’.
-If space permits, a 30’ x 60’ space is considered an ideal size to allow the most athletic level of play possible.
+For this reason, it is recommended that the full court, pickleball court dimensions measure at least 24′ x 54′.
+If space permits, a 30′ x 60′ space is considered an ideal size to allow the most athletic level of play possible.

-You’ll need to choose the court surface that is best for you.
-Maybe you are building a court from scratch, or maybe you have an existing court that needs to be redone.
+You’ll need to choose the court surface that is best for you to play pickleball on.
 Common types of court surface materials for pickleball include:

 - Concrete: This type of outdoor court surface is the best in terms of both durability and value.